yagni-js/yagni-js/packages/yagni-parser/README.md

     which is expected to be an object holding context to render view (perfectly suited for [yagni-dom][yagni-dom] library)
 - supports concept of partials using `partial` tag (see below)
+- supports `{{ ctx.foo }}` syntax in attribute/property value definition and in
+    static text to allow access to passed into view function context (this syntax will be transpiled to ES6 template literal syntax - **be aware of supported browsers**)
 - allows only single root tag in html template
 - checks for dom tree structure simple errors
 - strips whitespace from html
 - allows to set tag properties values (use `prop-foo` attribute to set `foo` property value on tag)
+- allows to set tag attribute or property value by reference using `@` as a prefix of attribute/property name: `@prop-onclick="ctx.onlick"` (useful to set tag event handlers)
+- allows to use newline in attribute value definition (useful for readability sometimes)
+- normalizes whitespace in tag attributes/properties values and in static text (replaces newlines to single whitespace, replaces multiple consecutive whitespace characters to single whitespace character)

 ## Partials